 A faculty member may serve in only one role as part of another faculty member's evaluation process.
-If a faculty member has been elected to TeP and is also on the department recommendation committee or is a department chair he/she must not participate in the TeP discussions and recommendations for that particular faculty member.
+If a faculty member has been elected to TeP and is also on the department promotion committee or is a Department Chair he/she must not participate in the TeP discussions and recommendations for that particular faculty member.